 After you build your portfolio as mentioned above, you shouldn’t accept slave-wage prices.
 Avoid posting on freelancing websites like Fiverr.
 You don’t want customers who are looking for work for the lowest cost possible.
 You want customers who are looking for a quality product at reasonable prices.
 Spending too much time working on low-value projects (unless it will result in a referral) may prevent you from finding better projects.

-7. Don’t Waste Money on Frivolous Business Purchases
+7. Don’t Waste Money on Frivolous Business Expenses

 If you’re going from a full-time job to freelance, I’m assuming that your cash flow is limited initially.